Last updated on March 17th, 2021 at 04:59 pm

-With incorporated a company, a NUANS report is required.
+When incorporating a company, a NUANS report is required.
 This report shows similar names to your proposed corporate name and will display your current General Partnership.
-We will ask you to confirm the General Partnership within the NUANS presearch databank is yours.
+We will ask you to confirm the General Partnership within the NUANS pre-search databank is yours.
 As long as no other existing businesses appear to be conflicting, we simply proceed to incorporate.

 What else is required to Incorporate?

 The required information to incorporate is very similar to the information you have provided to register your General Partnership.

 - business address (if you do not have a separate business address, you may use a home address)

 - your legal name and address (provide your personal name as listed on your driver’s licence or passport)

 - share structure (we provide the options of either 1 or 2 classes of shares for you to choose from or you can provide your own structure.)

 - minimum and maximum number of directors (this is a overall view, most businesses choose a minimum of 1 and maximum of 10 directors to leave room for expansion or reduction of directors over time.

 - your telephone and email address (this is solely for us to be able to communicate with you)

 Can I change by adding or removing directors (business owners) to the incorporation?